Global digital divide: Proposed remedies

 While these four arguments are meant to lead to a solution to the digital divide, there are a couple of other components that need to be considered.
 The first one is rural living versus suburban living.
 Rural areas used to have very minimal access to the Internet, for example.
 However, nowadays, power lines and satellites are used to increase the availability in these areas.
 Another component to keep in mind is disabilities.
 Some people may have the highest quality technologies, but a disability they have may keep them from using these technologies to their fullest extent.

 Using previous studies (Gamos, 2003; Nsengiyuma & Stork, 2005; Harwit, 2004 as cited in James), James asserts that in developing countries, "internet use has taken place overwhelmingly among the upper-income, educated, and urban segments" largely due to the high literacy rates of this sector of the population.
 As such, James suggests that part of the solution requires that developing countries first build up the literacy/language skills, computer literacy, and technical competence that low-income and rural populations need in order to make use of ICT.

 It has also been suggested that there is a correlation between democrat regimes and the growth of the Internet.
 One hypothesis by Gullen is, "The more democratic the polity, the greater the Internet use...The government can try to control the Internet by monopolizing control" and Norris et al. also contends, "If there is less government control of it, the Internet flourishes, and it is associated with greater democracy and civil liberties.

 From an economic perspective, Pick and Azari state that "in developing nations…foreign direct investment (FDI), primary education, educational investment, access to education, and government prioritization of ICT as all-important".
-Specific solutions proposed by the study include: "invest in stimulating, attracting, and growing creative technical and scientific workforce; increase the access to education and digital literacy; reduce the gender divide and empower women to participate in the ICT workforce; emphasize investing in intensive Research and Development for selected metropolitan areas and regions within nations".
+Specific remedies proposed by the study include: "invest in stimulating, attracting, and growing creative technical and scientific workforce; increase the access to education and digital literacy; reduce the gender divide and empower women to participate in the ICT workforce; emphasize investing in intensive Research and Development for selected metropolitan areas and regions within nations".

-There are projects worldwide that have implemented, to various degrees, the solutions outlined above.
+There are projects worldwide that have implemented, to various degrees, the remedies outlined above.
 Many such projects have taken the form of Information Communications Technology Centers (ICT centers).
 Rahnman explains that "the main role of ICT intermediaries is defined as an organization providing effective support to local communities in the use and adaptation of technology.
 Most commonly, an ICT intermediary will be a specialized organization from outside the community, such as a non-governmental organization, local government, or international donor.
 On the other hand, a social intermediary is defined as a local institution from within the community, such as a community-based organization.